gcallah/AztecFencing/markdown/about.md

 <!--include logo.txt -->
 <!--include menu.txt -->

-<h1>Aztec Fencing: About Us</h1>
+# Aztec Fencing: About Us

-<p>Aztec Fencing Specializes in high-quality, custom fences and decks.
-We have been in business in the Midlands for over 15 years.</p>
+Aztec Fencing Specializes in high-quality, custom fences and decks.
+We have been in business in the Midlands for over 15 years.

 </body>
 </html>